ray.rllib.core.learner.learner.Learner.update_from_episodes#

 • num_iters – The number of complete passes over all the sub-batches in the input multi-agent batch.

-• min_total_mini_batches – The minimum number of mini-batches to loop through (across all num_sgd_iter SGD iterations).
+• num_total_mini_batches – The total number of mini-batches to loop through (across all num_sgd_iter SGD iterations).
 It’s required to set this for multi-agent + multi-GPU situations in which the MultiAgentEpisodes themselves are roughly sharded equally, however, they might contain SingleAgentEpisodes with very lopsided length distributions.
-Thus, without this limit it can happen that one Learner goes through a different number of mini-batches than other Learners, causing deadlocks.
+Thus, without this fixed, pre-computed value it can happen that one Learner goes through a different number of mini-batches than other Learners, causing a deadlock.

 Returns: